scott-whitworth/space_genetics/Cuda/Unit_Testing/unit_tests.md

 - NOTE: this test is currently outdated as it uses the adult struct to mark duplicates but we now use errorStatus

 <h2>Sorts Unit Tests</h2>
+These tests are used to verify that rankSort and rankDistanceSort put individuals in the expected order.

+<h3>compareTwoAdults</h3>

+- This function checks the functions are working at their most basic level and choose which of two individuals is better using rankSort and rankDistanceSort.

+    - First, it compares two Adults with different ranks and different distances.
+    - Second, it compares two Adults with the same rank and different distances, where the first individual is better (with a greater distance).
+    - Third, it compares two Adults with the same rank and different distances, but the individual with a better distance has an error status.
+    - Fourth, it compares individuals with different ranks but the same distance.

+<h3>sortAdultVec</h3>

+- This function performs 6 tests where a set of Adults are loaded into a vector (using differentTestsSetUp) and then the same vector is sorted using both rankSort and rankDistanceSort, then it is compared to the correct order (which was hard-coded into loadCorrectOrders)

+  - First, it sorts 7 Adults with unique ranks and a variety of distances
+  - Second, it sorts 7 Adults with the same rank and all with unique distances
+  - Third, it sorts 7 Adults with different ranks but all the same distance
+  - Fourth, it sorts 8 Adults with a variety of ranks and distances (some of which are repeated), but there are not Adults whose rank and distance are both the same
+  - Fifth, it sorts 5 Adults with mostly the same rank and distance, but one is a SUN_ERROR.
+This also ensures that when there are two Adults with the same rank and distance, there are no errors with the placement of these individuals.
+  - Sixth, it sorts 10 Adults with largely random ranks and distances with a combination of values with and without error statuses

+<h3>differentTestsSetUp</h3>

+- This function is a helper function for sortAdultVec that, depending on the testNum, fills the vector of Adults with the Adults necessary to perform each test.
+- If print is set to true, it will print the vector of Adults before they are sorted.

+<h3>differentTestsCheck</h3>

+- This function is a helper function for sortAdultVec that, depending on testNum, which takes in two vectors of Adults and compares them to the correct verso